General

 Logistics firms have seen a 30% improvement in response time for exception management (disruptions/delays) using real-time data.

-With real-time inputs, however, systems can continuously re-evaluate decisions, adjust routes, reassign carriers, and prevent disruptions before they impact customers.
+With real-time inputs, systems can continuously re-evaluate decisions, adjust routes, reassign carriers, and prevent disruptions before they impact customers.
+This parallels how MPLS constraint-based routing engines perform flow-by-flow rerouting when link conditions change—except in logistics, the “links” are roads, carriers, and warehouses, and the “flows” are orders and shipments.

 A Practical Implementation Roadmap